philsinatra/IDM221/instructor_materials/IDM221-03-structure.md

 ![Elaine smashing her keyboard](http://i.giphy.com/ecZVHGjhMgCyc.gif)

 ^ There are already a dozen `div` tags.
 Legibility is already suffering, and the likelihood of a nesting error is growing.
 And this example is really only the beginning since there's barely any real content included.
+Also note that the `div` element is semantically inert: it provides no information to the browser about the content it contains and is not focus-able by default.

 ---